hoodie/dvb-mcp/README.md

 RUST_LOG=info
 ```

+## MCP Prompts

+This server provides the following MCP prompts for Dresden's transit system:

+- `navigation-assistant`: Interactive assistant for comprehensive journey planning and navigation.
+- `departure-monitor`: Real-time departure board for checking when the next vehicles are leaving from a specific station.
+- `trip-tracker`: Track the progress of a trip and provide updates on its status.

 ## MCP Tools

-This server provides the following MCP tools for Dresden’s transit system:
+This server provides the following MCP tools for Dresden's transit system:

 - `elicit_origin`: Ask the user for their current location (starting point).
 - `elicit_destination`: Ask the user for their desired destination.